ntokos/check-aloxe/README.md

  - coupler (i.e. cards) service status for a given crystal number and a user specified list of coupler types or a given coupler number
  - terminal (i.e. phones, faxes etc) status statistics for the PBX or a specific crystal number
- - trunk group channel usage statistics (Free vs non Free channels) for a given trunk group number
+ - trunk group channel usage statistics (busy vs total channels) for a given trunk group number
- - link channel usage statistics (Free vs non Free channels) for a given pair of crystal number/coupler number The output includes some basic performance data in format understood by icinga/nagios.
+ - link channel usage statistics (busy vs total channels) for a given pair of crystal number/coupler number The output includes some basic performance data in format understood by icinga/nagios.

 ## Compatibility